salilab/imp/modules/scratch/README.md

-The scratch module is provided to act as a space to add temporary classes while experimenting without forcing you to create your own module.
-Not classes should ever be committed as part of the scratch module.
+\brief A space to add temporary classes while experimenting without forcing you to create your own module.

+No classes should ever be committed as part of the scratch module.

 It also provides a good module to write classes in that are used for demonstrating bugs in IMP as developers can easily drop the test